gdotdesign/elm-ui-examples/Readme.md

 * [Drop Down](./drop-down) - A sample app to show how to create a drop-down
 * [File Upload](./file-upload) - A sample app to show how to upload files to a server
+* [File Upload Progress](./file-upload-progress) - A sample app to show how to upload files to a server and display it's progress
 * [Image Preview](./image-preview) - A sample app to demonstrate the usage of the Ui.Native.FileManager module
 * [Money Tracker](./money-tracker) - An simple app to track spending